pgtttl/antivirus_game/README.md

 again, THIS IS ONLY A GAME.

-and yes i will upload a "safe" version.

-the current one can add files to your desktop or bluescreen your pc.
+the normal game can add files to your desktop or bluescreen your pc.

 the safe one will not.

+if you want, use the

 -caleb